-Certificate Code: 5869 Contact Persons: QC Faculty, Melette Pearce, 309-796-5325, Rm.
-1-367; East Campus, Jason Stalides, 309-854-1713, Rm.
-A-234
+Contact Persons: QC Faculty, Melette Pearce, 309-796-5325, Rm.
+1-367; East Campus, Advising, 309-

-This certificate is offered only at the Quad-Cities Campus.
 Information processing students develop strong keyboarding skills.
 Potential students should like to process documents on the computer.
 Students acquire excellent communication and proofreading skills.
 The curriculum includes machine transcription, records management, data entry, and the current MS Windows software applications for spreadsheet development and word processing.
 In the classroom, they will have many opportunities for working with teams, which is consistent with today's business environment.

 Graduates will be qualified to work in a variety of information processing positions.
 They will have knowledge of the latest technology and software applications employed in offices.
 Good entry-level job opportunities are available for people trained in information processing.
-35

-Suggested Courses

-First Semester Credit Hours
+First Semest ter Cr edit Hours

-BE 106 Records Management (fall only r) 3
+BE 106 Records Management - fall only 3

-BE 110 Data Entry Applications (fall o nly) 2
+BE 110 Data Entry Applications - fall only 2

 BE 145 A, B & C Microsoft Word I, II, III or 3

 BE 145 Microsoft Word

-BE 160 Machine Transcription (fall onl y) 3
+BE 160 Machine Transcription - fall only 3

-BE 248 Desktop Publishing (fall only) or 3
+BE 248 Desktop Publishing - fall only or 3

-BE 248 A, B & C Desktop Publishing I, II & k III (fall only)
+BE 248 A, B & C Desktop Publishing I, II & II I - fall only

 BA 160 Business Math I 3

-Second Semester